Gurney Halleck

 Gurney Halleck is a fictional character in the Dune universe created by Frank Herbert.
-He is a major character in Herbert's Dune (1965) and Children of Dune (1976), as a lover of the widowed Lady Jessica, also appearing in some of the prequel/sequel novels by Brian Herbert and Kevin J. Anderson.
+He is a major character in Herbert's Dune (1965) and Children of Dune (1976) as the War Master of House Atreides, acting as mentor, friend, and advisor to Paul Atreides.
+He also appears in some of the prequel/sequel novels by Brian Herbert and Kevin J. Anderson.

 Gurney is portrayed by Patrick Stewart in the 1984 David Lynch film Dune.
 P. H. Moriarty plays the role in the 2000 Sci-Fi Channel TV miniseries Frank Herbert's Dune and its 2003 sequel, Frank Herbert's Children of Dune.
-The character is portrayed by Josh Brolin in the 2021 Denis Villeneuve film Dune and its 2023 sequel Dune: Part Two.
+The character is portrayed by Josh Brolin in the 2021 Denis Villeneuve film Dune, its 2024 sequel, Dune: Part Two, and the upcoming third film, Dune: Part Three.

 Characteristics

-Halleck is a talented minstrel skilled in the use of the baliset.
+Halleck is a talented minstrel skilled in the use of the baliset, a stringed musical instrument.
 His jawline bears a scar from an inkvine whip wound inflicted by Glossu Rabban in the Harkonnen slave pits.
 A loyal friend to Duke Leto Atreides and his concubine Lady Jessica, many years after Leto's death it is suggested in Children of Dune that Gurney and Jessica have become lovers.
 Leto's son Paul Atreides refers to him as "Gurney the valorous" in Dune, and Duke Leto comments that Paul has named Gurney well.